List of Star Wars films: Untitled James Mangold film (TBA)

-Taika Waititi film (TBA)
+Untitled Taika Waititi film (TBA)

-On May 4, 2020, Taika Waititi (who directed the first-season finale of The Mandalorian) was officially announced to direct a Star Wars film from a screenplay he was co-writing with Krysty Wilson-Cairns.
-As of May 2022, his film was expected to be released before Rogue Squadron (originally scheduled for December 2023 prior to its delay and cancellation), with Kathleen Kennedy asserting that Waititi's film may be released in late 2023.
-In June 2022, Waititi agreed with Kennedy's view that the films should move into new territory in favor of origin stories, and stated he would continue writing the project through the end of 2022 while filming other projects.
-In early July, The Hollywood Reporter indicated that "an early 2023 start" was being considered.
-The movie will reportedly be shot in Los Angeles.
+On May 4, 2020, Taika Waititi (who directed the first-season finale of The Mandalorian and voiced IG-11) was officially announced to direct a Star Wars film from a screenplay he was co-writing with Krysty Wilson-Cairns.
+As of May 2022, his film was expected to be released before Rogue Squadron (originally scheduled for December 2023 prior to its delay), with Kennedy asserting that Waititi's film may be released in late 2023.
+In June 2022, Waititi agreed with Kennedy's view that the films should move into new territory instead of origin stories, and stated he would continue writing the project while filming other projects.
+The movie was reportedly expected to be shot in Los Angeles.
 By March 2023, Waititi was also likely to appear in the film.
+The next month, Kennedy stated that Waititi was now writing the film alone.
+In early May, Deadline Hollywood reported that Waititi may begin filming the project in 2024.
+In September 2023, amidst rumors of the film's cancellation, it was revealed that it was still in development and that Waititi would resume writing the script after the conclusion of the 2023 Writers Guild of America strike.
+In February 2025, Kathleen Kennedy revealed that Waititi was still working on the script with a new co-writer.
+In April 2025, Kennedy revealed that Tony McNamara was Watiti's new co-writer.